 In its most basic form, Beat Saber is a game where you slice colored blocks with laser swords (sabers), each slice coinciding with the beat of the music that's playing.
 Hence, the name.
 Half a dozen difficulty levels for most songs cover the gamut of skill levels, and players can even play many levels in special 90-degree, 180-degree, or 360-degree rulesets that will have you twirling around the room as you slice to the beat.

-Fair warning, it's quite a workout, and your arms will likely be sorer than you can remember more times than you can count.
-On the other hand, it's addictive, a ton of fun, and is incredibly well-supported thanks to the fact that it's the single best-selling Quest 2 game ever.
+Fair warning, it's quite a workout, and your arms will likely be sore more times than you can count.
+But that's ok because it's totally addictive, a ton of fun, and is incredibly well-supported thanks to the fact that it's the single best-selling Quest 2 game ever.
 That means the company constantly pumps out new music packs and regularly hires community members to map out new songs.

-It's a game that's going nowhere anytime soon — even though it's actually nearly four years old at this point — and that's great for everyone who loves it and simply cannot get enough.
+It's a game that's going nowhere anytime soon — even though it's nearly half a decade old at this point — and that's great for everyone who loves it and simply cannot get enough.

 What to play next: Pistol Whip

 Once you get the action rhythm game bug, it's hard to put it aside.
 While there are plenty of titles to choose from, few are as unique as Pistol Whip.
 In many ways, Pistol Whip feels like the embodiment of any given action scene out of a John Wick movie.
 In fact, Pistol Whip doesn't refer to each level as a "song," instead, they are scenes.

 That's because most of Pistol Whip's levels are deeply inspired by popular action movies.
 So whether it's The Matrix or a Clint Eastwood Wild West flick, players will find their character automatically progressing through levels as they duck, dodge, and weave around bullets flying at them from all angles.